 The starting point is the same, whether you are a remote job seeker or recruiter, wherever you are in the world.
 Remote workers can be classified and paid as contractors, or as direct employees.

-The great benefit of hiring remotely is hiring people who live in foreign countries.
-Automattic are 100% remote and have 1200 employees from 75 countries speaking 93 languages.
+The great benefit of hiring remotely is hiring people who live in foreign countries or who live in rural regions of the US where the cost of living is lower and where intense competition for top performing talent is not as great.
+For instance, the company Automattic is 100% remote.
+They employ 1200 employees remote workers from 75 countries who speak 93 languages.
 Imagine the creativity in that remote office!
 But maybe you’re imagining the tax complications?

 Or consider the payment gateway Stripe.
 They created a 100% remote engineering hub to access the “99.74% of talented engineers living outside the metro areas of our first four hubs.”
 For employees, work from home usually equates to work from anywhere, with the freedom to live anywhere, or live and travel anywhere.
 It creates a premium work-life balance.
 But how do you get paid?
 And where do you pay tax?